See which Farmington area restaurants offer carryout, drive-thru

 Craft Brewww City, 27843 Farmington Rd., Farmington Hills, will be open for carryout Monday-Saturday, 12-8 p.m., and closed on Sunday.
 First responders will receive a 50 percent discount, learn more on their Facebook page.

-Detroit Eatz, 32704 Grand River, Farmington – drive-thru open, you can purchase menu items and packaged, sliced deli meats and cheeses
+Detroit Eatz, 32704 Grand River, Farmington – drive-thru open, you can purchase menu items and packaged, sliced deli meats and cheeses.
+Download their app, or call 248-516-3099.

 Farmhouse Coffee & Ice Cream, 29936 W. 12 Mile Rd., Farmington Hills – carryout and curbside at the restaurant, delivery available through GrubHub.
 Details on their Facebook page.